endygomez/azure-devops-environments-analyzer/README.md

 *   **CSV File**:
     *   A CSV file is generated in the `reports/` folder at the repository root.
     *   **CSV Columns**:
-        *   `TeamProjectName`: Azure DevOps project name being analyzed (currently fixed to "Gerencia_Tecnologia" in the script).
+        *   `TeamProjectName`: Azure DevOps project name being analyzed.
         *   `EnvironmentId`: Numeric environment ID.
         *   `EnvironmentName`: Environment name.
         *   `ApplicationID`: Application ID extracted from `EnvironmentName` (if applicable, otherwise "N/A").